-Bioh’s comedy follows a group of teenage girls’ pursuit for beauty pageant fame in Ghana.
+Bioh’s comedy follows a group of teenage girls in their pursuit for beauty pageant fame.
 The playwright/actor-who grew up in New York City- is Ghanaian-American and wrote the piece after reading an article about controversial 2011 pageant that occurred in Ghana.

 Manhattan Digest recently spoke with her about the play and its’ themes.